Materials-Consortia/OPTIMADE/optimade.rst

 Implementations MAY combine direct access to Single Entry Endpoints with redirects for other API queries.

 The client MAY provide a query parameter :query-param:`api_hint` to hint the server about a preferred API version.
-If this parameter is provided, the server MAY serve the request using (or redirect the request to) any version of the API that it finds appropriate, see section `Version Negotiation`_ for more details.
+When this parameter is provided, the request is to be handled as described in section `Version Negotiation`_, which allows a "best sutiable" version of the API to be selected to serve the request (or forward the request to).
 However, if :query-param:`api_hint` is not provided, the implementation SHOULD serve (or redirect to) its preferred version of the API (i.e., the lastest, most mature, and stable version).
 In this case, that version MUST also be the first version in the response of the :endpoint:`versions` endpoint (see section `Versions Endpoint`_).